jwhitham/aoc/10/README.md

 I am also unhappy that my solution is not parameterised for the maximum value "3".
 My definition of ways\_to\_reach will only look ahead up to 3 list items.

-A better solution would allow this to be set.
+_Update_

+I returned to the problem later and wrote a new solution which allows the maximum difference to be changed.
+I also realise that there is no efficient way for Haskell to detect that the same list has been passed to multiple calls, because "same" only means "same contents", not "same memory address", and "same contents" can only be checked by evaluating the whole list.